christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-The belief state shows ~0.5 change in logit difference when ablated from 0.8365 to ~0.3365, so we can see that L22H4 is crucial for maintaining correct belief states.
-Similar to scene representation L18H6 where there is a ~0.45 change.
-The L15H0 scene representation head shows a ~-0.2 change, which may actually interfere with belief tracking.
+When we ablate the belief state head (L22H4), we see a notable 0.5 change in logit difference, dropping from 0.8365 to around 0.3365.
+This makes it clear that L22H4 plays a crucial role in maintaining accurate belief states.
+We see a similar impact with the scene representation head (L18H6), where ablation results in a ~0.45 change in logit difference.
+Interestingly, the L15H0 scene representation head causes a ~-0.2 change upon ablation, suggesting it might actually interfere with belief tracking.

-Given L15H0's QKV interactions, its possible that when this head is removed, others compensate by over-emphasizing belief states.
-Suggesting backup mechanisms possibly kick in when its ablated, or other heads might overcompensate to allow redundency in the circuit.
+Given L15H0’s QKV interactions, it’s possible that its removal allows other heads to step in and even over-emphasize belief states.
+This hints at potential backup mechanisms in the circuit—when L15H0 is ablated, other heads may overcompensate to maintain belief state redundancy.
+This kind of head interplay might reflect built-in redundancy, where specific heads can fill in for each other to preserve circuit functionality under ablation.

 #### Do statistical significance test and confidence intervals on the effect sizes